The Environmental Quality Challenge in Transportation

 Replace the NC2I bulb and the NC2I cell every 18-24 months

-Best For: Public transit systems, EMS ambulances, school bus fleets, prisoner transport vehicles, airport shuttles, ferries, vessels, cruise ships, and any transportation environments where health, safety, and continuity of service are essential.
+Best For: Public transit systems, EMS ambulances, school bus fleets, prisoner transport vehicles, airport shuttles, ferries, vessels, cruise ships, and any transportation environments where continuous environmental quality is essential.

 Transit Impact by the Numbers

 From public transit systems to school transportation fleets, CASPR technology has delivered measurable results in real-world transportation environments.
-These implementations demonstrate how continuous air and surface protection can support cleaner vehicles, stronger rider confidence, and healthier day-to-day operations.
+These implementations demonstrate how continuous air and surface protection can help reduce contaminants, improve rider confidence, and support more consistent day-to-day operations.

 0 %